OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/blog_post_beta.md

 Please provide the following information the week before the GA/beta date (to allow for review and publishing):

-1. Which Liberty feature does your update relate to?
+1. Which Liberty feature(s) does your update relate to?

    Human-readable name (eg WebSockets feature):

-   Feature name (eg websockets-1.0):
+   Feature config name (eg websockets-1.0):

 2. Who is the target persona?
 Who do you expect to use the update? eg application developer, operations.